VantageDiscovery/vantage-sdk-python/README.md

 ## Documentation

-For detailed documentation on all methods and their parameters, please refer to the [Vantage Discovery Python SDK repository](https://github.com/VantageDiscovery/vantage-sdk-python) or check some of the examples from our [Vantage Tutorials repository](https://github.com/VantageDiscovery/vantage-tutorials).
+For detailed documentation on all methods and their parameters, please refer to the [Vantage Discovery official documentation](https://docs.vantagediscovery.com/docs/concepts).